 It’s more than just a nature area.
-It’s an opportunity to explore, grow and feel connected to our word.
+It’s an opportunity to explore, grow and feel connected to our worLd.

 The Lakewood Outdoor Learning Area, or LOLA, is an outdoor environmental science classroom and nature area located next to the school’s playground.
 It encompasses a small riparian area that runs along McCommas Branch, a tributary leading to White Rock Lake.